A note on algebraic rank, matroids, and metrized complexes: Dependence of the algebraic rank on the ground field

 The rest of this section is devoted to proving the following result: \begin{theorem} Let $M$ be a simple matroid of rank $3$.
 Then $D_M$ has algebraic rank $2$ over $k$ if and only if $M$ is realizable over $k$. \end{theorem}

 \begin{corollary} There exists a divisor whose algebraic rank depends on the field. \end{corollary} \begin{proof} Let $M$ be the Fano matroid, consisting of seven elements, such that every three of them are contained in a unique flat (Figure~\ref{Fano}).
+Then it is known that $M$ is realizable over $k$ if and only if the characteristic of $k$ is $2$ \cite[Example 4.5]{KatzMatroids}.
+Therefore, Theorem~\ref{rankMatroid} implies that $r^\text{alg}_{\mathbb{C}}(D_M) $ is at most $1$, but $r^\text{alg}_{\bar{\mathbb{F}}_2}(D_M) = 2$.